Guide on Selecting Kitchen Cabinets

 For a contemporary kitchen, select flat panel full-overlay doors for kitchen cabinets.
 Keep embellishments to a minimum and incorporate stainless appliances and hardware.
 All cabinets’ lines should also be straight, clean and simple as shown below.

 One way to encourage communication and creative expression at home is to have a board to scribble or draw on.
 Thus, you may want to use blackboard paint, and turn the cabinets into instant chalkboards by painting the outside of the cabinet door.
 That way, family messages to each other and random drawings add a healthy dose of personality.
-There would also be no more screaming at your kids to stop drawing on the walls.
+You may also apply this idea to the kitchen walls as shown here

 You may also have the cabinets arranged playfully in a step fashion for tall ceilings.
 That way, you accentuate the ceiling height while adding a touch of whimsy to the kitchen as seen below.